Friday, December 3, 2010

 No one likes them.
 They're hillbillies.
 Morons.
 West coast guidos.
 They are louche, uncouth, junior college drop-outs.
 They are the infamous B&T. And it's not even their fault.
 They are a product of their provenance.
 They hail from the stultifying dreck that is Fremont or Novato or Vallejo.
 Have you ever visited such places?
 Witnessed the local flavor?
 We haven't but we can imagine it - outdoor malls, rampant boredom, limited options, and the mean, dumber than hell, wife-beater, jean-short, off-brand white sneaker wearing crackers who congregate in driveways to drink beer.
 A person gets stultified in such situations.
 Hell, a goat would get stultified - stultified from behind, that is.

-the most absurd steam of consciousness Black Eyed Peas song ever, sensing with their tiny reptilian brains that they've got a feeling - feelings being right in the sweet spot of their cognitive skill-set - and their feeling is that tonight is going to be a good night, woo-hooo, because they've got their money and will spend it up, they work at Houlihan's, they'll find some blow, they're going to smash it up, like oh my God, they'll burn a car, they'll shoot a dog.
+That's the thing: B&Ters literally practice bestiality.
+No, we don't know that.
+That's probably hyperbole.
+But they're certainly deviant reprobates.
+Construction workers and Pizza Hut managers and steroid abusers.
+The men are miscreants and the women street strumpets.
+You start to see them right as Friday afternoon turns into evening, appearing here and there in the gloaming, these tiny assemblies of gum-chewing, undereducated humanity.
+They are all slut fashion from Wet Seal and too much eye shadow and crass high heeled footwear, stepping out of Ford Mustangs or bouncing along Folsom on their way to Holy Cow, true life manifestations of the most absurd steam of consciousness Black Eyed Peas song ever, sensing with their tiny reptilian brains that they've got a feeling - feelings being right in the sweet spot of their cognitive skill-set - and their feeling is that tonight is going to be a good night, woo-hooo, because they've got their money and will spend it up, they work at Houlihan's, they'll find some blow, they're going to smash it up, like oh my God, they'll burn a car, they'll shoot a dog.
 They're going to do it!
 They will invade the Marina en masse at 11:30, like Visigoth marauders, storming Circa, puking in the streets, driving their cars into curbs, minds whirring like that of a Labrador Retriever in a field of bouncing tennis balls.
 They'll shut that sh*t down.

 Perhaps this is an unfair characterization.
 Kind of classist, and not in the good Beethoven or Mozart way.
 And yet the simple fact remains: whoever these B&T are, however virtuous and spiritually coherent and life affirming they may be deep down, we do not want them amongst us.
 "Us" being the persons who can read.